Modules Basics

 - First, now that we covered abstract types we can see there is an abstract type

-Optional arguments tangent
+Aside: Optional arguments

 - One topic we skipped over which is in many of these libraries is optional arguments